 Summary: Hyuga Neji has built a life to be proud of.
-But a failed mission may force him to re-evaluate the nature of an important friendship.
-Future-set
+But a failed mission may force him to re-evaluate the nature of an important friendship in his life.
+[Future-set]

-Author's Notes: Well, this will be an abnormal take on NejiTen, but it's an idea that bounced around my head so much that I was forced to write it out.
-Special thanks to my beta saharastorm, for helping me stay true to Neji and Tenten, and for making sure my grammar wasn't on crack.
+AN: Well, this will be an abnormal take on NejiTen, but it's an idea that bounced around my head so much that I was forced to write it out.
+Special thanks to my beta lj user=sahara_storm, for helping me stay true to Neji and Tenten, and for making sure my grammar wasn't on crack.
 If this story is any good, it's because of her help :).

 "Neji-kun, we're ready to place Hizashi-kun's marker with the others."
 The priest of Western Lotus Shrine—the name of the place so foreign to Neji—smiled with half-closed eyes and held his hand towards the interior of the temple.
-He had been present not only for Neji's birth, but for his father's as well.
-The small brown patches on the holy man's cheek had folded into his wrinkles as he'd grinned and reminisced about the sanctification ceremonies for both father and son.
+He had been present not only for Neji's birth, but also for that of his father, Hizashi, and his own son, Kai.
+The small brown patches on the holy man's cheek had folded into his wrinkles as he'd grinned and reminisced about the sanctification ceremonies for three generations of Hyuga.

 Neji nodded in acknowledgement.
 "Yes, of course.
 Please lead us there."